Mugatoo on comeback trail after tendon injury

 “There’s not really a timeframe, I find that probably locks us in, I prefer to let the horse see where he’s at and then set that plan for him,” he said.

 With four months of strengthening work behind him, Mugatoo was given an easy trial over 1000m at Muswellbrook on Wednesday as he builds up for his return to the races.
-Kept out of trouble on the outside rear of the field by Aaron Bullock, he came in 4.79 lengths seventh in the eight-horse open trial with all connections thrilled to see him back.
+Kept out of trouble on the outside rear of the field by jockey Aaron , he came in 4.79 lengths seventh in the eight-horse open trial with all connections thrilled to see him back.

 “I am very relieved and very grateful too.
 It’s not a time-honoured event for some but it’s our hometown Cup and it means a lot to a lot of people.
 Australian Bloodstock are all Newcastle boys so it is very rewarding and a great feeling,” Lees said at the time.